 Four locations were monitored by Sydney Water with samples collected every sixth day.
 Three of these locations were monitored throughout the year.
 One location was monitored between October and April.

 One location was monitored by Kiama Municipal Council.
 Samples were collected weekly between October and April and sampling and laboratory analysis was fully funded by the council.
-See the section on How to read this report on page 41 for an explanation of the graphs, tables and Beach Suitability Grades.

 Best beaches